Neither of these devices were sent to me for a review. I paid MSRP for both the Unifi Dream Machine Pro and USP-Plug.

 So for right now I do not recommend the USP-Plug.
 If you need to have your ONT/Modem rebooted during a network outage it might be better to setup a custom script that can reboot a smart outlet via homeassistant.
 At least until Ubiquiti gives us the option to specify a timeout for the USP-Plug.

-I believe the UDM-P could be a great device once the firmware catches up to it and more features are added to the controller.
+I believe the Unifi Dream Machine Pro could be a great device once the firmware catches up to it and more features are added to the controller.
 It defiently has its place in the market for single site owners that do not need multi-site controllers.
 However, for right now I’d probably wait and see if UI updates the USG line especially if you do need the multi-site functionality and don’t want a single point of failure if you plan on running Access, Talk, Network, etc controllers.